-The model in Quality Analysis of Source Code Based Comments is based off of comment categorization which is based on 4 criteria to evaluate the quality of the comments generated using a heuristic approach.
+The model in Quality Analysis of Source Code Based Comments is based off of comment categorization which is based on four criteria to evaluate the quality of the comments generated using a heuristic approach.
 Similar studies that were conducted on comments analysis focused on a specific characteristic to evaluate the quality of the comments, unlike Steidl et al. who were focused on a more generalized evaluation of the effectiveness in the semi-automatic generated comment.
 Two separate training sets were created for the programs created in Java and C++.
 The code snippet was used on both types of code to find commented out code.
 A decision tree algorithm was used to classify the comments using the four preset criteria: coherence, usefulness, completeness, and consistency.
 The authors explain the model is based on entities, activities, and criteria to determine the effectiveness and how useful the comments are to developers to understand the source code.
 The criteria are used to give a positive or negative impact on a comment type.
 The first metric used was the extraction of words within the comment and compared against the words used in the method names.
 Two hypotheses were formed off this metric on the relationship coefficient being able to show how accurate the comment created is to the purpose of the source code.
 The second metric used was the length of the comments as a way to evaluate if there is coherence with comments and source code.
 Two more hypotheses were formed on the length metric which are based on the number of words in a comment reflects if it is too short to be useful or too long to properly be cohesive with the source code.
 The survey was created was online and taken by sixteen developers to rate the effectiveness of the semi-automatic comment generator.
-The coefficient was proven an effective on predicting the coherence of the comment to the source code from the results of the survey.
+The coefficient was proven effective on predicting the coherence of the comment to the source code from the results of the survey.
 The length was proven to be an indicator as well, however, developers preferred the longer comment proving the first part of one of the hypotheses.
 A case study was conducted to evaluate the comment ratio (CR) of the number of characters found in the source code and the coefficient and length being indicators of effectiveness of the comment to the purpose of the source code.
 Based on the results the authors suggest using CR in conjunction with additional metrics.
-Finally, the study showed the coefficient and length were useful to improve the quality of the comment created.[3]
-Here is where we see the mention of commented out code attempting to be detected directly, though they are relying on snippets and terms found within the code for detection, which our method is able to outperform for two reasons, first our method is not dependent on the code for which the comments are being scanned, and second abnormalities in commented out code such as unused functions may not be detected in a method like this.
+Finally, the study showed the coefficient and length were useful to improve the quality of the comment created.[Steidl et al. 2013] Here is where we see the mention of commented out code attempting to be detected directly, though they are relying on snippets and terms found within the code for detection, which our method is able to outperform for two reasons, first our method is not dependent on the code for which the comments are being scanned, and second abnormalities in commented out code such as unused functions may not be detected in a method like this.